-Since 2012, the Manitoba Building Code has required the installation of a short "radon stub pipe" through the basement floor of new houses.
+Since 2014, the Alberta Building Code has required the installation of a short "radon stub pipe" through the basement floor of new houses.
 This is not a complete radon mitigation system; it is simply the connection point if a system is required.
-Every home needs to be tested for radon for at least 91 days, during the heating season to detrmine if a mitigation system is required.